 How is FIV similar to HIV?

-FIV contains a specific protein that is also found in HIV.
-The viruses both attack the immune system of their hosts, however each virus is species-specific.
+FIV is characterized by the presence of a particular protein that is also detected in HIV.
+The viruses are both capable of attacking the immune system of their hosts.
+However, each virus is exclusive to a particular species.

 How long will an FIV infected cat live?